etienne-p/UnityVolumetric/README.md

 - wether or not depth is taken in account
   (in this case at each step on the ray depth is tested against the scene depth read from the camera depthbuffer).

-*Rendereding without depth, the object is overlayed on the scene*
+*Rendering without depth, the object is overlayed on the scene*

 ![alt text](Readme/no_depth.PNG "volume rendered without depth")

-*Rendereding with depth turned on, the volume blends with scene elements*
+*Rendering with depth turned on, the volume blends with scene elements*

 ![alt text](Readme/with_depth.PNG "Volume rendered with depth")